proto-solarian/Helio-Library/README.md

 # Helio-Library
-A cross-project header library for practice, reference, and preference.
+A zero* dependency cross-project header library for practice, reference, and preference.
+* There are/may-always-be some standard math library references, like sin, cos, etc.

 Contains data structures, math implementations, and preferred typename definitions.